 Getting to Magic Kingdom

 If you are staying at a Walt Disney World resort, on-site transportation will take you to Magic Kingdom.
-If you are staying at the Grand Floridian, Polynesian, or Contemporary, you can take a direct monorail or water taxi to the Magic Kingdom.
-From the Contemporary (and soon the Grand Floridian) you can walk.
+If you are staying at a monorail resort (i.e. the Grand Floridian, Polynesian, or Contemporary) you can take a direct monorail or water taxi to the Magic Kingdom.
+You can also choose to walk from these resorts (but if I was staying at the Polynesian I don’t think I’d choose to that).

 If you are staying at another resort, you can take the bus to Magic Kingdom.